ossf/community/README.md

 - **`jekyll-seo-tag`** + **`jekyll-feed`**
 - **SCSS** compiled by Jekyll (front-matter-prefixed `theme/assets/css/style.scss`)
 - **FontAwesome** via CDN for icons; Cairo and IBM Plex Sans self-hosted in `theme/assets/fonts/`
-- Vanilla JS for the theme toggle and the architecture-page category filter
+- Vanilla JS for the theme toggle — the only client-side script

 There are no framework dependencies beyond the plugins pinned in `Gemfile`.